JazzyMcJazz/termai/README.md

 *Get a CLI command explained*

-**Quick access**: `clai explain`
+**Quick access**: `termai explain`

-**Quicker access**: `clai explain ls -alF`
+**Quicker access**: `termai explain ls -alF`

 # Disclaimer

-CLAI is provided "as is", without warranty of any kind, as stated in the MIT License.
+TermAI is provided "as is", without warranty of any kind, as stated in the MIT License.
 The developers and contributors are not liable for any loss of API keys, data, or any other issues that may arise from using this software.
 Use it at your own risk.

 ### Disclaimer on AI-Generated Content

-The content generated by CLAI's AI functionalities, including but not limited to chat responses, command suggestions, and explanations, is provided for informational purposes only.
-The developers and contributors of CLAI do not guarantee the accuracy, completeness, or usefulness of any AI-generated content.
+The content generated by TermAI's AI functionalities, including but not limited to chat responses, command suggestions, and explanations, is provided for informational purposes only.
+The developers and contributors of TermAI do not guarantee the accuracy, completeness, or usefulness of any AI-generated content.
 Users are advised to verify the information independently and use it at their own discretion.
 The developers and contributors are not responsible for any consequences resulting from the use of AI-generated content.